 Goldman Sachs performed an illustrative discounted cash flow analysis of Yodlee to derive a range of illustrative present values per share of Yodlee common stock.
-Using discount rates ranging from 13.5% to 15.5%, reflecting an estimate of Yodlee's weighted average cost of capital, Goldman Sachs discounted to present value as of June 30, 2015, (i) estimates of the unlevered free cash flow to be generated by Yodlee during the period from the second half of calendar year 2015 through calendar year 2034 reflected in the Yodlee Management Forecasts, and (ii) a range of illustrative terminal values for Yodlee as of December 31, 2035 calculated by applying perpetuity growth rates ranging from 2.5% to 4.5% to a terminal year estimate of the unlevered free cash flow to be generated by Yodlee (reflecting the estimate of the unlevered free cash flow to be generated by Yodlee in 2035) as reflected in the Yodlee Management Forecasts.
+Using discount rates ranging from 13.5% to 15.5%, reflecting an estimate of Yodlee's weighted average cost of capital, Goldman Sachs discounted to present value as of June 30, 2015, (i) estimates of the unlevered free cash flow to be generated by Yodlee during the period from the second half of calendar year 2015 through calendar year 2034 reflected in the Yodlee Management Forecasts, and (ii) a range of illustrative terminal values for Yodlee as of December 31, 2035 calculated by applying perpetuity growth rates ranging from 2.5% to 4.5% to a terminal year estimate of the unlevered free cash flow to be generated by Yodlee in 2035) as reflected in the Yodlee Management Forecasts.
 In addition, using a discount rate of 12.88%, reflecting an estimate of Yodlee's cost of equity, Goldman Sachs discounted to present value as of June 30, 2015 the estimated benefits of Yodlee's net operating losses ("NOLs") from the second half of calendar year 2015 through calendar year 2034, as reflected in the Yodlee Management Forecasts.
-Goldman Sachs derived ranges of illustrative enterprise values for Yodlee by adding the ranges of present values it derived based on the estimated unlevered free cash flows of Yodlee for the period from the second half of calendar year 2015 through calendar year 2034, the ranges of present value it derived based on the illustrative terminal values for Yodlee as of December 31, 2035 and the present value it derived for the estimated benefits of Yodlee's NOLs for the period from the second half of calendar year 2015 through calendar year 2015.
-Goldman Sachs derived arange of illustrative equity values for Yodlee as of June 30, 2015 to derive a range of illustrative equity values for Yodlee as of June 30, 2015.
-Goldman Sachs subtracted from the range of yodlee as of June 30, 2015 to derive a range of illustrative equity values for Yodlee as of June 30, 2015 to derive a range of illustrative equity values for Yodlee as of June 30, 2015.
-Goldman Sachs then divided the range of illustrative equity values it derived by an implied number of fully diluted outstanding shares of Yodlee common stock (calculated on a treasury method basis based on information provided by Yodlee management) to derive a range of illustrative present values per Yodlee common stock scanging from \$14.08-\$18.59.
+Goldman Sachs derived ranges of illustrative enterprise values for Yodlee by adding the ranges of present values it derived based on the estimated unlevered free cash flows of Yodlee for the period from the second half of calendar year 2015 through calendar year 2034, the ranges of present value it derived based on the illustrative terminal values for Yodlee as of December 31, 2035 and the present value it derived for the estimated benefits of Yodlee's NOLs for the period from the second half of calendar year 2015 through calendar year 2034.
+Goldman Sachs subtracted from the range of illustrative enterprise values it derived for Yodlee an illustrative amount of cash and cash equivalents of Yodlee as of June 30, 2015 to derive a range of illustrative equity values for Yodlee as of June 30, 2015.
+Goldman Sachs then divided the range of illustrative equity values it derived by an implied number of fully diluted outstanding shares of Yodlee common stock (calculated on a treasury method basis based on information provided by Yodlee management) to derive a range of illustrative present values per Yodlee common stock ranging from \$14.08-\$18.59.